kinnla/misc/README.md

 Class hierarchy for 2D geometric shapes, used in my teaching at Freie Universität (Java). https://www.mi.fu-berlin.de/inf/

+## image generation
+scripts that create series of images using stable diffusion.

 ## prediction
 python scripts related to prediction